Find-A-Can/Find-A-Can/Documents/Front-End Environment Setup.md

 This will compile the app and load it on all running Android devices.
 It will push to both a virtual machine and physical device at the same time if both are connected

-In the Metro powershell, press `r` to push the app to the emulator
+In the Metro powershell, press `r` to push the app to your devices.
+It will automatically do so when you edit and save any of the files in the `/FACReact/App/` folder

 Use the app!